Summer Of Sam

 |Domestic Gross: $19,288,130||Overseas Gross: N/A|

 Spike Lee was given the Summer Of Sam screenplay from The Sopranos actors Victor Colicchio and Michael Imperioli and Lee loved the script and boarded as producer.
 He had hoped his involvement as a producer would get the project off the ground for the two actors, but there was no interest and the picture went nowhere.
-After completing He Got Game (1998) for Disney, Spike Lee returned to the Summer Of Sam screenplay and decided to direct it.
-Disney financed for $22 million.
+After completing He Got Game (1998) for Disney, Spike Lee returned to the Sam screenplay and decided to direct it.
+The budget for Summer Of Sam was $22 million and Disney financed.

 When Summer Of Sam was toward the end of post production in early ’99, Michael Eisner made the announcement that Disney was returning to its more conservative roots and would focus its film output on more wholesome family fare.
 That announcement was soon hilariously followed by Summer Of Sam landing a much publicized NC-17 rating from the MPAA.
 Then the project began to get embroiled in a controversy involving the family members of the victim’s of David Berkowitz — who accused the movie (which nobody had seen yet) of glorifying the serial killer.
 With the growing outcry over the movie, publications really began to manufacture controversy and reached out to the Son Of Sam himself David Berkowitz in prison to get his take on the film — who said: ”I am just so sorry that this movie is coming out.
 I am so sorry that, you know, this pain doesn’t seem to end.
 I am disappointed in Hollywood and the Walt Disney company.”